ChristopherCorvo/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 1. Explain how you took advantage of Java's Object Oriented approach to solve the sprint challenge.

-Answer: Java by default is an OOP language so in this sprint for example we have a Model, we have a controller etc. Inside these files are classes, methods etc but if you take a step back you can see that are representitive of things that have to work together.
-Honestly not the best answer.
+Answer: Java by default is an OOP language so in this sprint for example we have a controller package that has classes that govern what endpoints exist and how a user can interact with the backend.
+In a controller you'll see at the top of the class @Autowired and then beneath that a repository name.
+In this example what is happening is Spring is creating an instance of the repository class.
+By creating an instance(object) of the repo class we are now able to interact with the repository and what ever methods might be stored there.
+I can not change or modify the business logic of the repository class I can only interact with its contents by creating an instance of that class.
+This is an example of encapsulation.
+Encapsulation is a key characteristic of OOP.
+In this example the business logic of the repo class is protected.

 2. Explain the three steps needed to run a Java application (using the JDK) including what each step does and how those step correlate to running a JavaScript application.

 Answer: In order to run a java app using the JDK we need to go through three steps:
           - 1: Compile the program from source code to byte code so that your program can be executed in the Java Virtual Machine.

-Using command line or terminal navigate to the SRC file of the program and type: javac packagename/*.java.
+          Using command line or terminal navigate to the SRC file of the program and type:
+          'javac packagename/*.java.'

           - 2: The above step creates a variety of *.class files so in this step we archive the many *.class files into a .jar file for easier distribution.

            Again in command line or terminal type the sytax --> jar cvfe chosenNameOfJarFile.jar package.directory package/*.class

           -3 Execute program ---> in terminal navigate to SRC file and type java -jar chosenNameOfJarFile.jar and then your program will run.

 3. Explain how Java being a strongly typed language affected your solution.